 Colorado Teacher Colleges and Degrees Online Guide

 The state of Colorado requires that all aspiring teachers complete an approved teacher preparation program and earn a teaching certificate in order to be eligible to work in the state’s public education system.
 There are many teaching schools in Colorado that offer degree programs designed to prepare future teachers for a career in the classroom or further an established teaching career.
-For useful information on teaching degrees in Colorado, take a look at our table of top-rated teaching programs, list of accredited teacher preparation programs, and student reviews.
+For useful information on teaching degrees in Colorado, take a look at our lists of top-rated teaching programs, table of accredited, state-approved teacher preparation programs, and student reviews.
 For anyone looking for information on teaching degrees in Colorado, this guide should help you find the right program for your career goals.

-- 5 schools ranked in US News Best Graduate Education Programs in 2017.3
+- 6 schools ranked in US News & World Report’s Best Graduate Education Programs 2019.4

-- 6 schools ranked in US News Best Online Graduate Education Programs in 2017.4
+- 7 schools ranked in US News & World Report’s Best Online Graduate Education Programs 2019.5

 *For not-for-profit colleges and universities with teacher degree programs.

 Top-Ranked Schools with Education Programs in Colorado